tooles01/OlfaControl_GUI/README.md

 ## Python versions

 Update 4/29/2024: GUI is compatible with Python 3.9, 3.10, 3.12

-~~As of 1/23/2024, we know that: Python 3.9 and 3.10 work, Python 3.12 does not work~~
+~~1/23/2024: Python 3.9 and 3.10 work, Python 3.12 does not work~~

 <br>

 # Setup

-1. Download/clone the whole folder
+1. Download/clone this folder
+    - It is recommended to do so via Github Desktop, so you can pull new commits as they happen.
+(New commits will be bug fixes/etc.)
 2. Open the command prompt and navigate to this folder
 3. *Optional:* Create & activate a virtual environment (instructions below)
 4. Install the required packages: ``` pip install -r requirements.txt ```
-5. Run the GUI
+5. Run the GUI: ```python olfa_driver_48line.py```

-    Olfactometer only: ```python olfa_driver_48line.py```
-    Big Program for running automated stuff/adding PID: ```python main.py```
+    (Big Program for running automated stuff/adding PID: ```python main.py```)

 <br>